Note: Depending on your workspace type, this article may refer to Aha! record types differently than your team does.

 When cloning the release, any to-dos belonging to copied features will also be copied.
 Included will be the to-do name, description, assignee and attachments.
 Due dates, status, and comments will be removed.

 Create the release clone

-Begin by creating a new release.
+Start by creating the new release by clicking the blue "+New Release" button.
 In the release dialogue box, assign a name to the new release and choose either create new release or copy existing release.
-When you select copy existing release, you will be prompted to select the release you wish to copy from across all products that you have access to.
+When you select copy existing release, you will be prompted to select the release you wish to copy from across all workspaces that you have access to.